jrodewig/wanderahead.github.io/_posts/2025-04-04-visiting-forsyth-from-a-fox-hunt-to-fried-green-tomatoes.md

 is your destination, both for its role in the film and its delicious cuisine.
 The menu is thoroughly Southern: fried chicken livers, smoked ribs, catfish, country fried steak and sides that range from cornbread to collards.
-Order an appetizer of fried green tomatoes and you’ll understand why people rave about them.
+Order an appetizer of fried green tomatoes and you'll understand why people rave about them.
 These magical circles are piping hot with soft yellow centers covered in a crispy, seasoned batter.

 Get there early to put your name on the list.
 This place is hopping.
-In the movie, “the secret’s in the sauce,” but at The Whistle Stop Café today, the secret is the locally sourced ingredients, time-honored recipes and creative takes on classic dishes.
+In the movie, "the secret's in the sauce," but at The Whistle Stop Café today, the secret is the locally sourced ingredients, time-honored recipes and creative takes on classic dishes.
 Be sure to stay for dessert.
 The seasonal pecan-crusted apple crisp tastes like fall, and the moist, seven-layer lemon cake is a year-round treat worth savoring.

 Want to go all out?
-Visit Juliette in October for the annual Green Tomato Festival, featuring arts and crafts, live music, kids’ activities and plenty of down-home cooking so you won’t leave hungry.
+Visit Juliette in October for the annual Green Tomato Festival, featuring arts and crafts, live music, kids' activities and plenty of down-home cooking so you won't leave hungry.